 Some of the best beach campsites are located north of San Diego, so be sure you do your homework and definitely plan ahead of time.
 Whether you are a local or a first time tourist, there are some nice campsites to choose from.

 With water temperatures warming up in the summer the best time to go would be either in the summer or spring.

 But which beaches are worth visiting?

-San Diego is made up of more than 70 miles of beach waters where thousands of people flock for the summer to cool off.
+San Diego is made up of more than 70 miles of coastlines where thousands of people flock to each summer.

 What do these beaches offer?

 Beautiful ocean views, sweet camping sites, and unbelievable fun with your family.
 Plan now.

 The earlier you plan then the better chance of you getting the sweeter camping spots facing the ocean.
 You can definitely reserve ahead of time.
 Most San Diego beach campsites allow you to reserve 6-7 months in advance.

 Things to know about beach camping sites in San Diego